ogradyc01/GoldenCheetah/ChartTypes_General.md

 Since some of the chart types appear in more than one Scope View (Trends / Diary / Rides), it will be described only once - and this description will be referenced from the other occurences.

+_Note: Most of the chart types allows a huge number of configuration - to discover and leverage the power of GoldenCheetah charts, please have a detailed look at the different options available._

 ## Trends

 * [Metric Trends] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#metric-trends)